 Whatever your reason for needing to make an adjustment—exiting at a profit or a loss—realize that the trade isn’t the same trade you put on.
 Here are three things to consider:

-For all of these examples, remember to multiply the option premium by 100, the multiplier for standard U.S. equity option contracts.
-So an option premium of $1 is really $100 per contract.
+For all of these examples, remember to multiply the options premium by 100, the multiplier for standard U.S. equity options contracts.
+So an options premium of $1 is really $100 per contract.

 THE WINNING LONG VERTICAL SPREAD STRATEGY EXAMPLESticking with XYZ, let’s now assume you originally bought one 50-strike call and sold one 55-strike call as a spread for $0.80, plus transaction costs.
 You could consider spreading off the trade or rolling it up.